Viz1303/Customer_Churn_Prediction/README.md

-# 📉 Customer Churn Prediction – Telecom Industry
+# Predicting Customer Churn in Telecom: A Revenue Retention Strategy with Machine Learning

-## 📌 Overview
+## Overview
 Customer churn is one of the **biggest revenue risks** in the telecom industry.
 Acquiring a new customer costs **5–7x more** than retaining an existing one, and even a **1% reduction in churn can save millions annually**.

 This project develops a **machine learning–based churn prediction model** that identifies customers at risk of leaving and reveals the **drivers behind churn behavior**.
 By combining predictive modeling with business insights, the project shows how telecom companies can:

-- 💰 **Protect recurring revenue** by proactively retaining high-value customers.
+- **Protect recurring revenue** by proactively retaining high-value customers.
-- 🎯 **Personalize retention offers** based on churn drivers.
+- **Personalize retention offers** based on churn drivers.
-- 📊 **Optimize marketing spend** by focusing only on at-risk customers.
+- **Optimize marketing spend** by focusing only on at-risk customers.
-- 📈 **Increase Customer Lifetime Value (CLV)** through targeted engagement.
+- **Increase Customer Lifetime Value (CLV)** through targeted engagement.

 ---